ESCOMP/ESMStandardNames/StandardNamesRules.rst

 Units
 =====

+Entries in the Standard Names dictionary contain a "units" property that serves to indicate the typical/recommended units for a given variable.
+It is not mandatory to use the indicated units exactly, but any use of a given standard name variable should have units of the same dimensionality.

+When adding a new standard name, units should follow the `International System of Units (SI/metric system) <http://nist.gov/pml/owm/metric-si/si-units>`_.
-#.
-For variables with an existing match in the `Climate and Forecast (CF) metadata
-   conventions <https://cfconventions.org/standard-names.html>`_, the units should be identical to the canonical units listed there
+If the new standard name has an existing match in the `Climate and Forecast (CF) metadata conventions <https://cfconventions.org/standard-names.html>`_, the units should be identical to the canonical units listed there

-#.
-For variables without an existing match in the CF conventions, the units should
-   follow the `International System of Units (SI/metric system) <https://www.nist.gov/pml/weights-and-measures/metric-si/si-units>`_

-#.
 For dimensionless variables, the following units can be used:

 +------------------------+-----------------------------------------------------------------------------------------------+
 | **Unit**               |  **Use case**                                                                                 |